-When Print Gray using Black Only (RGB) is enabled, any RGB color where R=G=B is printed using only black toner instead of processed black.
-Similarly, when Print Gray using Black Only (CMYK) is enabled, any CMYK color where C=M=Y=0 and K=any value is printed using only black toner instead of processed black.
+When Print Gray using Black Only is enabled, any gray (any color where R=G=B or C=Y=M, or any K-only color) in a job is printed using only black toner instead of processed black.

 You can choose to apply the Print Gray using Black Only option to either Text and Graphics or to Text, Graphics, and Images.